 The Lurker is often quiet.
 Creepy even.
 He lives in the darker parts of the gym, generally hiding himself in plain sight.
 He’s probably fairly strong, but it’s doubtful that he’s advanced much in the last few years.
 Expect him to be dressed normal, even All-American.
 When he talks to you it will be hard to understand unless you lean closer, and he’ll convince you that his advice is heartfelt.
 After you bite, he’ll become a physiologist, explaining that his techniques are somehow more “modern” than others.
 It matters little what your climbing abilities are.
 The Lurker will give you the exact same advice that he gives to all of his “hosts”, and it will undoubtedly be wrong for every single one of you.

 You’ve been struggling on a move for a few minutes now, and you’ve noticed him getting closer.
 You’ve suspected him of being a Lurker for some time, but it’s only now that you feel in danger.
 And then you’re trapped.
 He’s making an innocent suggestion.
 Should you listen?
-Sure, why not.
+Sure, why not?
 Go ahead and give it a try.
 It may very well work.
 He’s probably a better climber than you, or he wouldn’t have the nerve to talk to you to begin with.
-Here’s the key… say “thanks” and move on.
+Here’s the key: say “thanks,” and then move on.
 If you let him start talking, he’ll reel you in and in no time at all you’ll be doing some ridiculous workout that will do little to help you climb.
-I repeat: MOVE ON.
+I repeat, MOVE ON.

 Here are the facts: Climbing is a very complex sport.
 If the Lurkers or Exspurts are attaching themselves to you, then you probably don’t need a “coach”.
 You need to climb more.
 You need mileage.
-You need to watch better (not stronger… better) climbers, mimic their efficiency, and decide for yourself if that’s the way or not.
+You need to watch better (read: better, not stronger) climbers, mimic their efficiency, and decide for yourself if that’s the way or not.
 There is no “best” way to train.
 The best training plan for any climber is an individualized one.
 What worked for the Lurker will probably not work for you, and it’s long ago stopped working for him, or he wouldn’t have the need to push it onto unsuspecting bystanders.

 Try it.
 You'll see.